bureson/nn-compass/scenes/dilemma1.md

 Your team has been very busy this past year, so you haven't had a chance to plan how her knowledge is going to be shared with the rest of the team.

-During one of your recurrent development dialogues you are surprised to learn that she wants to transition into leadership in a different part of Novo Nordisk.
+During a dialogues with Lone you are surprised to learn that she wants to transition into leadership in a different part of Novo Nordisk.

 Based on your experience working with her, you don't think she'd be a good fit for a leadership role; she really struggles to delegate work and set direction.
-In the meeting she tells you that she's strongly considering applying for the leadership position and she would like you to be her referral.
+Lone tells you that she's strongly considering applying for the leadership position and she would like you to be her referral.

 How do you respond?

 # Choice
- I don’t think Lone would thrive in a leadership role, but I acknowledge that this is something she wants to do.
-So I accept to be her referral.
-I also tell her that I need her to work with me and the team over the next three months to ensure that her knowledge about the core process is transferred to the team.
+ I sit down with Lone to get a better understanding of her motivations for pursuing a new career path.
+I'm honest about how I experience her leadership skills and suggest that she gets some training in the needed skills.
+I also tell her that if she decides to go ahead and apply for the leadership position I will not stand in her way.
+I accept to be her referral but let her know that I will have to share my concerns if I'm asked to provide a reference.
+I also ask her to work with me and the team over the next three months, in case she get the job, to ensure that her knowledge about the core process is transferred to the team before she leaves.

 # Variables
 - yourself-seekunderstanding-new-1_4: 0.1